 "We can lift each other up on bad nights, kind of give each other a wink when we screw up or do something funny," Chris Stapleton told the New York Times last year.

-Their lasting support and partnership has proven successful.
-Last year, Stapleton released the hugely successful From A Room Vol. 1 and 2, featuring the healing "Broken Halos" and the honky tonker "Up to No Good Livin'."
+Their lasting support and partnership have proven successful.
+In 2017, Stapleton released the hugely successful From A Room Vol. 1 and 2, featuring the healing "Broken Halos" and the honky tonker, "Up to No Good Livin'."

-The couple has two children and twins on the way and recently celebrated their 10 year wedding anniversary.
-Morgane shared a message to her husband on her Instagram.
+The couple recently celebrated their 10 year wedding anniversary in 2017 and Morgane shared a sweet message to her husband on her Instagram.